AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Mappings.md

 ## `MappingRule`
  The MappingRule can be used in the following forms
  # [GroupRuleMappingRule](#tab/tabid-1)
-The GroupMappingRule is used to map a column to a group rule by specifying the Id of the rule and a group rule value defined in the group rule to identify what pattern to use.
+The GroupRuleMappingRule is used to map a column to a group rule by specifying the Id of the rule, and a group rule value defined in the group rule to identify what pattern to use.

 ### Properties